Many companies featured on Money advertise with us. Opinions are our own, but compensation and

 Editor:

-If you ever find yourself in need of money — whether to finance a renovation or to get you through a tough spot — as a homeowner, you may be able to use the equity in your house to obtain the cash you need.
-Two methods of doing that are through a home equity line of credit (HELOC) and cash-out refinancing.
+If you're a homeowner and you need some extra cash — whether to finance a renovation or to get you through a financially tough spot—you may be able to use the equity in your house to obtain the money you need.
+Two ways of tapping that source are a home equity line of credit (HELOC) and cash-out refinancing.

-Keep reading to learn about how these two options might be a good fit for you.
+Keep reading to learn the differences between these two options and see which one might be a good fit for you.

 Ads by Money.
 We may be compensated if you click this ad.AdAds by Money disclaimer